tsnellgrove/dark_castle3/doc/to_do.md

 	- additional 'under' commands = 'put under' and 'reach under'
 	- for MixInHole have commands 'look in' and 'reach in'
 		- can a 'hole' be dark if the room is light?
-	- TBD: enable the 'behind' preposition (with multiple layers of obfustication)
+	- TBD: enable the 'behind' preposition (with multiple varients of obfustication)
+		- IDEA: minor_behind = you can see but not reach
+		- IDEA: moderate_behind = can see some
+		- IDEA" major_behind = can't see
+		- Presumably, all 3 flavors of behind impact availability of obj in room list
 		- TBD: put the control_panel behind the goblin (check TADS implementation)